Harvard-ATG/canvas-utils/README.md

 ### Skeleton ###

-To start a new python script to interact with the Canvas API, use the [skeleton](https://github.com/Harvard-ATG/canvas-utils/tree/master/skeleton) to get started.
+To start a new python script to interact with the Canvas API, use the [skeleton](https://github.com/Harvard-ATG/canvas-utils/tree/master/skeleton).

 ### cURL Utility ###